w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 Account abstraction addresses the challenges of managing cryptographic keys representing accounts on blockchains and, more generally, your digital identity.
 In Web3, you digitally sign any transaction or, more generally, any message using your private key.
-Data are recorded on a public ledger (blockchain) whose multiple copies of it are stored in computers participating in a P2P network.
-Assuming the network is sufficiently decentralized (meaning that those computers do not belong to a few operators), those computers do not own your data, you do since you can verify you signed them with your key.
+Data is recorded on a public ledger (blockchain) whose multiple copies of it are stored in computers participating in a P2P network.

 While they grant users control and ownership, losing keys results in a loss of digital assets and a loss and fragmentation of your digital identity since you will need to create a new account with a